daukantas/daukantas/README.md

 - 📫 How to reach me via email:gdaukantas@proton.me
-- I apply  the github (user guide)https://packaging.python.org/en/latest/ My Source forge account is a referential sketch of what AI tools I can apply from https://microsoft.github.io/HAXPlaybook/
+- I apply  the github (user guide)https://packaging.python.org/en/latest/ My Source forge account is a referential sketch of what AI tools I can apply from https://microsoft.github.io/HAXPlaybook/ This tool kit is actually a "turn key" for any budget oriented entrepreneur: https://www.microsoft.com/en-us/research/publication/planning-for-natural-language-failures-with-the-ai-playbook/
 <!---
 daukantas/daukantas is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.